 In the CIVS election result report, the color coding of the final preference matrix tells you whether a completion rule was needed.
 If there are no red cells above the diagonal (or green cells below it), then there are no cycles for a completion rule to resolve, and it doesn't matter what completion rule is used.

 CIVS does not impose a completion rule; in fact, anyone viewing the results of an election can see what the results would have been with each of the rules.
 It is probably a good idea for the election supervisor to decide on an rule ahead of time, and include it in the election description.
-On the other hand, all four rules usually agree with each other, especially on the ranking of the first few choices.
+On the other hand, all five rules usually agree with each other, especially on the ranking of the first few choices.

 Usually it doesn't matter which completion rule is used, because there is a Condorcet winner, in which case all the rules will agree.
-If all four rules agree, you can be confident that you're getting the right result.
+If all five rules agree, you can be confident that you're getting the right result.
 However, it's a good idea to commit to the rule you're going to use ahead of time, to avoid arguments later on.

 The CIVS Ranked Pairs completion rule is a deterministic variant of Eppley's MAM method; it is also related to other completion methods such as Tideman Ranked Pairs.
 In these algorithms, each of the pairwise preferences in the preference matrix is considered in in the order of the strength of the preference, and kept (affirmed) if it does not create cycles with previously kept preferences.
 Otherwise, the preference is ignored because it is in conflict with stronger preferences.